-Nurses who dedicated 50 years to keeping the name of their hospital alive have made a final donation to Hull and East Yorkshire Hospitals NHS trust.
+Nurses who dedicated 50 years to keeping the name of their hospital alive have made a final donation to Hull University Teaching Hospitals NHS Trust NHS trust.

 The Western General Hospital League has raised more than £24,000 for Hull charities since it was formed in protest at the decision to name the new £4m tower block Hull Royal Infirmary in 1967.